jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 ### Plugins (Unstable to Release)

 We provide plugins for Stable and Unstable releases in separate repositories with separate versioning.
 You will need to switch (back) to the Stable plugin repository if you use any plugins, to avoid installing future incompatible versions of the Unstable plugins onto your Stable install.
-Note that plugins may not be available for a few hours to a few days after a new release, depending on the plugin; if they are already ready and you follow these steps, they should automatically upgrade when switching back to Stable.
+Note that plugins may not be available for a few hours to a few days after a new release, depending on the plugin; If they are already ready and you follow these steps, they should automatically upgrade when switching back to Stable.

 Plugins are versioned in such a way that Unstable plugins will seamlessly upgrade from the latest Stable plugin version to an Unstable plugin version, and then permit a seamless upgrade from the Unstable version to the next Stable version (e.g. 13.0.0.0 Stable -> 13.2024.0429.0 Unstable -> 14.0.0.0 Stable).